61 Mechanised Battalion Group

-61 Mechanised Battalion Group was a unit of the South African Infantry Corps; although it was classed as mechanized infantry, it was a combined arms force consisting of infantry, armour and artillery.
+61 Mechanised Battalion Group was a unit of the South African Infantry Corps; although it was classed as mechanized infantry, it was a combined arms force consisting of infantry, armour and artillery, it was known for partaking in many military operations during the South African Border War and was also known for supporting battalions such as the 301 Battalion in protecting the borders of SWA.

 History

 Combat Group Juliet

 General Constand Viljoen, Chief of the Army, formulated a plan in 1978 to introduce a mechanized combat group to Ovamboland in the then South West Africa, to conduct operations against SWAPO.

 Combat Group Juliet was then formed under the command of Commandant Frank Bestbier.